cabbruzzese/xrpg/README.md

 ## Magic

-Increases mana gain at levels, duration of some spells, and damage of some spells.
+Increases mana gain at levels, duration of some spells, and effect of some spells.

 ## Armor